amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/4APPLICATION_STRUCTURE.md

 2. Find the server location (http://localhost:8000 or with any other corresponding port)
 3. Then execute request to this URL (currency-exchange/from/USD/to/INR)

-To enable this feature in Spring Cloud API Gateway we add the following application.properties in API Gateway server:
+To enable this feature in Spring Cloud API Gateway we add the following `application.properties` in API Gateway server:

 ```
-spring.cloud.gateway.discovery.client.enabled=true
+spring.cloud.gateway.discovery.locator.enabled=true
 ```